| Safe Haskell | None |

 The per-mount inputs the serve handlers need beyond the request runtime

-ServeRuntime: the two upstream endpoints, the mount's externally-visible base URL,
+ServeRuntime: the upstream endpoints, the mount's externally-visible base URL,

-the mirror-target endpoint, its resolved rule policy, the edge auth token, the
+the mirror serve plan, its resolved rule policy, the edge auth token, the

 wall-clock source, and the operator help message.